 Having a separate website may be a good idea for a captive insurance agency because it provides a platform where they can present what makes them unique with the content they’ve created.
 Having a blog gives you a place to express your unique voice.
 YouTube videos can give people the opportunity to “meet” you.

 Helping people build an efficient, effective insurance plan is a local insurance agency’s value proposition.

-An insurance agency should be willing to provide people with the knowledge of how to best build their insurance plan, regardless of whether a purchase is made.
-Don’t forget, “value” is a stronger motivator in a purchase than price in most cases.
+An insurance agent should be willing to provide people with the knowledge of how to best build their insurance plan, regardless of whether a purchase is made from them or not.
+“Value” is a stronger motivator in a purchase than price in most cases.
 An insurance agent can share this one secret that most insurance consumers don’t know…

 There’s not ONE insurance company that’s the best, or cheapest for everyone.
 But there can be a “best” agency for an individual.

 Unfortunately, it’s the commoditization of insurance, particularly car insurance.
 This means insurance policies are perceived by the public as “all the same.”
 The national brands focus their advertising on the price of insurance instead of the protection insurance provides in catastrophes.
 So, the perception of an insurance agent as merely a salesperson instead of an advisor is frustrating for professional agents.

 The national brands are very creative advertisers.
 Insurance companies spend billions of dollars on advertising.
 These ads say almost nothing meaningful about the service and value of insurance.
 Instead, their laser focus is on the amount of money you can save by switching from your insurance carrier to them.
 It’s all about price, not value.
 As an insurance agency, it’s difficult trying to live up to the hype of being “cheap” and still convince people you are a valuable advisor.